 The Famous and Famous-er: At d.b.a., rub shoulders with New Orleans’ biggest names in music in a club as comfortable as your living room while enjoying Frenchmen’s best beer selection.
 Rising stars play with established names at this longtime musicians’ favorite.
 Catch folks like John Boutte (of Tremé fame), Walter Wolfman Washington and Glen David Andrews.
 Some nights there is no cover while other nights pay a mere $10-$20 to hear some of New Orleans' best.

-The Delightful Debutante: Three Muses has the swinging sounds of the Pfister Sisters that have crowds packing Three Muses?
-The artisanal cocktails?
-The chic yet affordable small plates?
-Any way you swing it, Three Muses is the newest darling of Frenchmen, and its funky, friendly vibe feels right at home.
+The Delightful Debutante: Three Muses has the swinging jazz sounds of the Pfister Sisters that have crowds packing Three Muses.
+Between the soulful jazz, the artisanal cocktails and the chic yet affordable small plates menu, any way you swing it, Three Muses is the newest darling of Frenchmen, and its funky, friendly vibe feels right at home.

 BONUS Tip: Forget the clubs.
 You can—and locals do—spend your entire Frenchmen visit in the street itself.
 Any given night you’ll find poem-writing hipsters, Hula-Hoop troops, traveling brass bands and Uncle Lionel Batiste making his rounds.